mongock/flamingock-docs/site/v1/migration/migration.md

 - **Try to enforce idempotency in your ChangeUnits** (for non-transactional environment).
   In these cases, a ChangeUnit can be interrupted at any time.
-Mongock will execute again in the next execution.
+Flamingock will execute again in the next execution.
 Although you have the rollback feature, in non-transactional environments it's not guaranteed that it's executed correctly.

 - **ChangeUnit reduces its execution time in every iteration** (for non-transactional environment).
   A ChangeUnit can be interrupted at any time.
 This means an specific ChangeUnit needs to be re-run.
 In the undesired scenario where the ChangeUnit's execution time is greater than the interruption time(could be Kubernetes initial delay), that ChangeUnit won't be ever finished.
 So the ChangeUnit needs to be developed in such a way that every iteration reduces its execution time, so eventually, after some iterations, the ChangeUnit finished.